In our previous article, we talked about the benefits available to organisations that want to create their own online community.

 Don’t get complacent : keep users up to date by publishing a road map that includes feature updates, improvements and new releases.
 Let users know you are working hard to continuously offer the best possible UX and benefit for their membership, this will further strengthen bonds and loyalties.

 Continuously listen and learn as the community grows and matures.
-Users are the lifeblood of any community so be open and responsive to suggestions, feature requests, and ideas that may not have internally discussed or brainstormed.
+Users are the lifeblood of any community so be open and responsive to suggestions, feature requests, and ideas that may not have been internally discussed or brainstormed.

 The more feedback the better, it shows people take the community seriously and take ownership of its direction and future.

 OnSerro empowers companies to brand and customise their own community platform, we help remove the barrier of user adoption by offering our customers solutions across web and mobile.
 Through intelligent push notifications, recommendations, and gamification we help grow and nurture our client’s communities by making them an important touchpoint for customers and a trusted channel within their business strategy.